kienvu01/fpt_deepwiki/README.md

 ### Docker Setup

-You can use Docker to run DeepWiki:
+You can use Docker to run FPT DeepWiki:

 ```bash
 # Pull the image from GitHub Container Registry